seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 }
 {% endhighlight %}

 So, we dispatch the route and start checking the result.
 In case of `FastRoute\Dispatcher::NOT_FOUND` we return a `404` response.
 In case of `FastRoute\Dispatcher::FOUND` `$routeInfo` array will contain the second element (`$routeInfo[1]`).
-This is the handler which was previously defined for this router.
+This is the handler which was previously defined for this route.
 In our case this handler is a middleware, so can execute it with an instance of the `ServerRequestInterface` and return the result of this execution:

 {% highlight php %}
 <?php